microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Update-MgSharePermission.md

 ```

 ### -ShareId
-A unique token that can be used to access this shared item via the **shares** API.
+A unique token that can be used to access this shared item via the [shares API][].
 Read-only.

 ```yaml